EMILY ELIZABETH SULLIVAN FRASER

 Lead Video Producer, 2011

 Managed videography team within the marketing department of the largest youth camping operation in the world.
-Wrote, shot, and produced weekly online promotional videocasts.
-Shot and edited internal training videos and other video projects for various Philmont departments.
+Wrote, shot, and produced weekly online promotional videocasts; developed and documented standard production procedures; and oversaw equipment purchases.

 ICF International, Fairfax, VA